 I am applying for the job as x listed in the x MLA job list.
-I believe that my training in a, b, and c, make me an excellent candidate for this position.
+I believe that my training in a, b, and c, makes me an excellent candidate for this position.

 My dissertation is about x, y, and z, and is the best thing you have seen since the invention of the toaster.
-(Nice long juicy paragraph.
-Be succinct, and jazzy, and make sure to state your claims boldly; mention if you have presented it, or if any of it is published, and when you are going to be done).
+(Nice long paragraph.
+Be succinct and make sure to state your claims boldly; mention if you have presented it, or if any of it is published, and when you are going to be done).

 My future research (what will you do post dissertation?
 Does it follow out of dissertation?
 Is it completely different?
-Does it follow up on a second area of expertise?) will be even more spectacular and interesting.
-Just you wait!
+Does it follow up on a second area of expertise?) will be even more spectacular.

-My teaching experience is extensive, beyond anything you can imagine for someone at my stage (or an appropriate adjective of your choosing).
+My teaching experience is extensive, beyond anything you can imagine for someone at my stage.
 Describe experience.
-I am thus prepared to teach all levels of German language (not a joke.
-You should definitely say this).
-In addition, I am qualified and eager to teach all sorts of groovy literature courses for you that will bring in masses of majors (i.e., this is the point of this part; you want them to know you can do a lot, it is interesting what you do, and will help them be a fabulous program - this should obviously be tailored to the place you are applying to and the type of job as well).
+I am thus prepared to teach all levels of German language (You should definitely say this).
+In addition, I am qualified and eager to teach according to departmental needs, all sorts of literature, media, philosophy, environmental humanities, gender, etc. courses for you that will bring in masses of majors (i.e., this is the point of this part; you want them to know you can do a lot, what you do is interesting, and it will help them be a vibrant program - this should obviously be tailored to the place you are applying to and the type of job as well).

-Any other relevant experience (work with Princeton in Munich, research positions, organizing film series, speakers, colloquia, assistant to the director of Summer Work Program, job in the library, working in local soup kitchens, teaching in the prison program, whatever you think might add to your profile and perhaps make you stand out).
+Any other relevant experience (work with Princeton in Vienna, research positions, organizing film series, speakers, colloquia, the Summer Work Program, job in the library, working in local soup kitchens, teaching in the prison program, whatever you think might add to your profile and make you stand out).

 I have also enclosed my CV (which you can refer to earlier, for example, if you have a publication related to your dissertation or your future research, or you can refer to a full list of courses you've taught) and three (or however many) letters of recommendation are being sent under separate cover.
-I plan to attend the MLA in January and would be very happy to meet with you there.
+I plan to attend the MLA in January and would be very happy to meet with you there or talk to you via Skype/ Zoom.
 Until then I can be reached at the following address, email, or cell phone.